8x Conference Coach of the Year (1991, '94, 2001, '04, '08, 2010, '11, '14)

 Roberts' association with BU soccer began in 1979, when he served as an assistant under Hank Steinbrecher, who is the former executive director of the United States Soccer Federation.
 In 1985, when Steinbrecher left the University, Roberts was named the head coach.

-Having coached nine academic All-Americans, Roberts is equally proud of his players' successes in the classroom.
-During the 2005 season, 13 players earned America East academic honors, and Steve Walker (1993) and Ola Olsen (1994) previously received the conference's Scholar-Athlete Award as the outstanding student-athlete in men's soccer.
-In 2008, senior co-captain Dan Schultz earned national academic honors from both CoSIDA and the NSCAA.
-Ben Havey followed two years later in 2010 with CoSIDA Academic All-America accolades.
+Having coached 10 academic All-Americans, Roberts is equally proud of his players' successes in the classroom.
+During the 2014 season, 15 players earned Patriot League Academic Honor Roll accolades.
+Nick Thomson was tabbed the Patriot League's Scholar-Athlete of the Year, earning the first top academic honor since both Steve Walker (1993) and Ola Olsen (1994) were recognized In 2008, senior co-captain Dan Schultz earned national academic honors from both CoSIDA and the NSCAA.
+Ben Havey followed two years later in 2010 with CoSIDA Academic All-America accolades, and Nick Thomson garned the latest honor in 2014.

 The holder of a USSF license, Roberts has been actively involved with soccer at all levels.
 Most recently, he guided the Massachusetts Under-15 team to the 1999 regional title, while he has also coached the Mass Bay Strikers to the 1993 Under-17 State title.
 In 1984, he led the Cambridge Portuguese Sport Soccer Club to an undefeated season and the American Soccer Association title.